EJGoose/Inventory-Management-System/README.md

 ### This Project Explores
 - PHP Loops
-    - inlcuding the do-while loop
+    - including the do-while loop
     - for loop
     - and foreach loop
 - Reusable functions for displaying page components